Default worries close bond market door to E&P names

-NEW YORK (IFR) - US oil exploration and production (E&P) firms are again seeing their access to debt capital markets shrink, after a slide in oil prices put worries about defaults back on the radar.
+NEW YORK, July 24 (IFR) - US oil exploration and production (E&P) firms are again seeing their access to debt capital markets shrink, after a slide in oil prices put worries about defaults back on the radar.

 The price of WTI crude, the US benchmark, is down 18% this month, raising fears that banks will cut lines of credit in the next biannual review of asset-based revolvers this autumn.